-- Guiding principles 1.
-The minimum cost is set at \$80 per submission.
-A typical submission includes no more than 20 tables (or cross tabulations) and/or 20 other procedures (i.e., regression).
+- The minimum cost is set at \$80 per submission.
+A typical submission includes no more than 20 tables (or cross tabulations) and/or 20 other procedures (e.g., regression).
 In order to reduce costs, users are encouraged to test their programs carefully before sending them to Statistics Canada for submission. - 2.
 Before releasing the results, Statistics Canada must vet the data for confidentiality.
 Any outputs with a cell count less than five will be suppressed.
-Clients can anticipate the likelihood of suppression by examining the results of their analysis on the synthetic file.
-Clients are encouraged to make the necessary changes to the programs (i.e., collapsing,

-- grouped categories, capping variables) such that their output will not result in cell counts of less than five. - 3.
+Clients can get an indication of the likelihood of suppression by examining the results of their analysis on the synthetic file.
+Clients are encouraged to make the necessary changes to the programs (i.e., collapsing, grouped categories, capping variables) such that their output will not result in cell counts of less than five2. - 3.
 The client is responsible for the logical correctness of his or her work.
 Statistics Canada will not make any assessment whatsoever as to whether or not the program has worked properly.
-If the submission results in an error due to the programming, the log will be sent to the client. - 4.
+If the submission results in an error due to the programming, this will be reflected in the submission log sent back to the client. - 4.
 Additional support to the researcher to help correct or modify the program may be available on a cost recovery basis. - 5.
 Generally, Statistics Canada will respond to a remote access request within a reasonable time frame (usually 2 to 5 working days) after receipt of the client's program.
 This does not include delays caused by unsuccessful submissions. - 6.
-The client is responsible for the archival of all programs and output files.
+The client is responsible for archiving all programs and output files.
 Statistics Canada will only retain these electronic files for a limited time.

-2. Specification of Creation of the Synthetic File
+2. Creation of the Synthetic File

-The Synthetic file represents a subset of the original file having only one record for every five records found on the Master File.
+The Synthetic file represents a subset of the original file having approximately one record for every five records found on the Master File.
 Researchers can easily estimate the sample counts from the master file by supposing that the true number of sampled units would be five times those found on the synthetic file.
-Weights were adjusted to account for this sub-sampling of records so no adjustment is required on the researcher's part when trying to produce estimates.
+Weights were adjusted to account for this sub-sampling of records, so no adjustment is required on the researcher's part when trying to produce estimates.
 It should be noted however, that the process of creating the synthetic file will distort the appropriate estimated representation of responses to certain variables.
+This holds for both estimates across all records as well as estimates within particular domains.

-In creating the synthetic file, only one in five records from the Master File is used.
-This allows a greater portability of the file and will reduce the risk of disclosure by protecting the identity of the respondents whose information was used as the primary building block for the file.
-Each record of the synthetic file is made up of both live data and of artificial data.
-Live data are data provided by a respondent, while artificial data are computer-generated plausible values.
+The sub-sampling of the master data set allows a greater portability of the file and reduces the risk of disclosure by protecting the identity of the respondents whose information was used as the primary building block for the file.
+Each record of the synthetic file is made up of both live data and artificial data.
+Live data are provided by a respondent, while artificial data are computer-generated plausible values.
 One of the objectives in creating synthetic records is to identify records with similar pathways through the questionnaire, so that when random swapping is done between these similar records, the resulting synthetic record looks more like a reasonable and likely response.
 The following are the steps for the first phase of the process used to create the individual records of the synthetic file.